keewis/blackdoc/HOW_TO_RELEASE.rst

        git merge v0.X.Y
        git push origin stable

-13. Make sure readthedocs builds both `stable` and the new tag
+12. Make sure readthedocs builds both `stable` and the new tag

+13. Draft a release on Github.
+Be careful, this can't be undone.

+    A workflow will then publish to PyPI, which in turn will be picked up by conda-forge and a PR will be opened automatically on the feedstock.

 14. Add a new section to the changelog and push directly to master